 The floating garden of the AtlanticMadeira was discovered in 1419 and is located approx 500 miles off the West African coast in the Atlantic Ocean.
 Madeira has many places of historical interest and is well known for its natural beauty, traditional villages and its mountains and lush plantations.

-You will find luxurious hotels and for those staying in Funchal there is a very cosmopolitan atmosphere.
-Summers are hot whilst winters are mild.
+There's a good selection of luxurious hotels and, for those staying in Funchal, there is a very cosmopolitan atmosphere.

 Time Difference: GMT +1 hour